 August 1-4, 2016

-Our 2016 four-day intensive summer workshop will focus on the production and consumption of journalism world-wide.
+Our 2016 four-day intensive summer workshop focused on the production and consumption of journalism world-wide.
 Journalism, now more than ever, is a field and a concept characterized by continuity and change.
 In recognition of the larger tensions and questions raised by its dynamic nature, this workshop will ask participants to explore the field from perspectives as teachers whose students encounter journalism in school and life, as scholars of journalism, as consumers of journalism, and as producers of journalism.

-The following questions will guide participants’ exploration:
+The following questions will guided our participants’ exploration:

 - How do the stories we tell, the forms and methods we use to tell them, and the contexts in which we tell them influence our worldview and the worldview of others?

 - What understandings of the purpose of journalism, if any, are shared worldwide?
 How do the purposes, methods, knowledge, and forms associated with journalism vary from place to place globally?